MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 Azure IoT Edge enables you to deploy code to your IoT Edge devices from the cloud.
 The IoT Edge platform works with the cloud to deploy IoT Edge modules.
 IoT Edge modules are executable packages implemented as containers.

 IoT Edge modules are the smallest computation units managed by IoT Edge.
 Using IoT Edge modules, you can analyze data on devices instead of the cloud.
 By moving parts of your workload to the edge, your devices can spend less time sending messages to the cloud and react more quickly to events.

 ---

-## Terminology

-### Resource Groups

-When you run the set up script all th resources required for the lab will be placed in a resource group named AZ220_RG.

-Resource groups are a way of logically grouping related resources.
-Often you would group resources by solution, but you could group by geography, or maybe by business unit for billing purposes.

-### IoT Hub

-IoT Hub is a managed service, hosted in the cloud, that acts as a central message hub for bi-directional communication between your IoT application and the devices it manages.

-### IoT Edge runtime environment

-The IoT Edge runtime is a collection of programs that turn a device into an IoT Edge device.
-Collectively, the IoT Edge runtime components enable IoT Edge devices to receive code to run at the edge and communicate the results.

-The IoT Edge runtime is responsible for the following functions on IoT Edge devices:

-* Installing and updating workloads on the device.
-* Maintaining Azure IoT Edge security standards on the device.
-* Ensuring that IoT Edge modules are always running.
-* Reporting module health to the cloud for remote monitoring.
-* Managing communication between downstream devices and IoT Edge devices.
-* Managing communication between modules on the IoT Edge device.
-* Managing communication between the IoT Edge device and the cloud.

-### IoT Edge hub

-It acts as a local proxy for IoT Hub by exposing the same protocol endpoints as IoT Hub.
-This consistency means that clients (whether devices or modules) can connect to the IoT Edge runtime just as they would to IoT Hub.

-### IoT Edge agent

-It is responsible for instantiating modules, ensuring that they continue to run, and reporting the status of the modules back to IoT Hub.

-### Routes

-The IoT Edge hub manages communication between modules, IoT Hub, and any leaf devices.
-Routes declare how messages are passed within a deployment.
-You can have multiple routes within the same deployment.

----